nikwin/nikwin.github.io/_posts/2018-12-22-designedDecisions.md

 ---
 layout: post
-title: 'Miscellaneous Thoughts on Designed Decisions'
+title: "Miscellaneous Thoughts on Designed Decisions"
 tag: articles
 date: 2018-12-22
 desc: Assorted thoughts on decisions that are human-designed.